sudipto68/redux-toolkit-ecommerce-pratice/README.md

 This is a Demo E-commerce Web App.
-To show main functionality of an Ecommerce Project.
+To show main functionality of an Ecommerce Project with Redux Toolkit.
 I have used Fake store api as dummy api to get the products.

 Till now: